Animal welfare

 Clarification of the results

-Our very strict rules relating to re-stunning will result in the re-stunning of carcasses that in fact are effectively stunned.
+Our very strict rules relating to re-stunning result in the re-stunning of animals that are in fact already effectively stunned.
 Due to the biological and physiological mechanisms in animals, a certain percentage of stunned animals will show signs that could be interpreted as being related to consciousness despite effective stunning.
 The policy is that it is better to be sure than wrong.

-This KPI therefore shows on one hand the effectiveness of the stunning and on the other hand the alertness of the workers on the line to act when needed.
-Therefore, the target for no restun needed will never be 100%.
+This KPI therefore shows both the effectiveness of the stunning and the alertness of the workers on the line to act when needed.
+Therefore, the actual figure for no re-stun required will never be 100%.

 News & Stories